To state the policy of the United States on the minimum number of available battle force ships.

 Sponsor.
 Representative for Virginia's 1st congressional district.
 Republican.

 Last Updated: Jun 21, 2017

 Length: 2 pages

-This bill was introduced on June 21, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 21, 2017, in a previous session of Congress, but it did not receive a vote.

 Jun 21, 2017